chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 | Frequently | New libraries

 When changes occur frequently, documentation can appear more like loosely-coupled snippets of ideas rather than a coherent explanation because:
 - Article A depends on Article B to explain something.
-Then, Aritcle B becomes outdated.
+Then, Article B becomes outdated.
 Thus, one "patches" Article A with a quick overview of Article B that doesn't fit in with the rest of Article A's content.
 - One updates 3 out of 10 articles.
 One article says `X is true` whereas another says `X is false`.
 A new learner isn't sure which is correct.

 Updating documentation in light of frequent changes often requires less overall work.